iamkpregmi/iamkpregmi/README.md

 <h1 align="left">Hey there, I'm Krishna Prasad Regmi👋</h1>
 <h3 align="left">I'm a Software Developer and a passionate programmer who loves to code.
 I am creatively curious and a self learner.
 I love exploring new technologies and currently learning new skills.</h3>

-- 🔭 I’m currently working on **I’m currently working on Python Development and practicing Data Structures and Algorithms everyday.**
+- 🔭 I’m currently working on Python Development and practicing Data Structures and Algorithms everyday.

-- 🌱 I’m currently learning **I’m currently learning Django and Pandas.**
+- 🌱 I’m currently learning Django and Pandas.

 - 📫 How to reach me **mrkpregmi@gmail.com**